tacotranslate/js-package/readme.md

 ## Documentation

-TacoTranslate automatically translates your React application to any of our currently 75 supported language in minutes.
+TacoTranslate automatically translates your React application to any of our currently 75 supported languages in minutes.
 It’s really easy to set up, and makes translation management a breeze.
 Say adiós to JSON-files, and learn to love a language request from your customers!

 ### Setting up your project

 Your application needs to be wrapped inside a `<TranslationProvider>` that is fed the properties `client` and `locale`.
 For Next.js, we recommend doing this inside `_app.js`.
 Check out [our examples folder on GitHub](https://github.com/tacotranslate/js-package/tree/test/examples/) for more information.

-[Visit TacoTranslate.com](https://tacotranslate.com) to create an API key and translate to 1 language for free.
+[Visit TacoTranslate.com](https://tacotranslate.com) to create API keys and translate to 1 language for free.

 ```jsx
 import createTacoTranslateClient from 'tacotranslate';